ArkScript-lang/website/content/docs/reference/architecture/vm.md

 ## Constructing a VM

-This is done by calling the constructor of the VM, passing in a reference to an `Ark::State`.
+This is done by calling the constructor of the VM, with a reference to an `Ark::State`.
 It won't be modified, it was made this way to be able to share a single state between multiple independent virtual machines.

-## Running the VM (and consequently running ArkScript bytecode)
+## Running the VM (and running ArkScript bytecode)

 ### Initializing the VM